Azure-Samples/azure-search-knowledge-mining/workshops/Module 1.md

 # Module 1: Using Azure Portal to Create Your Index - No Code Required

-This module uses the Azure Portal to create your first Azure Cognitive Search index without writing any code.
+This module uses the Azure Portal to create your first Azure AI Search index without writing any code.
 Following these steps you will: ingest a set of files (clinical-trials); extract both structured and unstructured text from those files; index their content and learn how to query your new index.
 Finally, we'll use the Azure Portal to project enriched data into a Knowledge Store (new Preview capability), which we'll explore in greater detail in Module 6.

 The instructions that follow assume that you have completed all of the pre-requisites found in the [ReadMe](./README.md) to this lab and have provisioned all of the necessary resources to your Azure subscription.
 If you have not already completed these steps, you will need to do so prior to moving forward.